jdj2261/pykin/README.md

   """
-  If you want to check robot's collision, install python-fcl And then, import FclManager in fcl_utils package
+  If you want to check robot's collision, install python-fcl And then, import CollisionManager in collision_utils package
   """
-  from pykin.utils.fcl_utils import FclManager from pykin.utils.kin_utils import get_robot_geom
+  from pykin.utils.collision_utils import CollisionManager from pykin.utils.kin_utils import get_robot_collision_geom
   from pykin.utils import plot_utils as plt

   file_path = '../asset/urdf/baxter/baxter.urdf'